 Updates on COVID-19 from Northwest Eye

-Northwest Eye continues to work diligently with our physicians and staff to minimize the impact of the coronavirus for our patients, teams, and facilities.
-We’re closely following the latest updates from the CDC, Minnesota Department of Health, and America Academy of Ophthalmology to continue providing the highest quality eye care to our patients.
-The State of Minnesota has lifted some of the restrictions on medical practices and we are excited to welcome back more patients and staff in the safest way possible.
+Northwest Eye continues to work with our physicians and staff to minimize the impact of the coronavirus for our patients, teams, and facilities.
+We’re following the latest updates from the CDC, Minnesota Department of Health, and America Academy of Ophthalmology to continue providing the highest quality eye care to our patients.

 Please note: To ensure the safety of every patient, you’re required to wear a mask or face covering at all times while in our facilities – whether you’ve been vaccinated against COVID-19 or not.
 The CDC advises that even vaccinated people should continue to wear masks when in hospitals, clinics, and other health care settings.
 Additionally, we are only allowing patients plus one guest at each appointment.
 Please do not bring siblings or additional family members.

-While we have increased safety protocols, our physicians have resumed their regular surgical schedule and are accepting all surgical patients, including urgent and elective surgeries.
+While we have increased safety protocols, our physicians have no limitation to their surgical schedules.
+We are accepting all surgical patients, including urgent and elective surgeries.
 If you need to schedule your surgery, please call us at 763-416-7600.

 We are seeing patients in our clinics.
 To keep our patients and staff safe, Northwest Eye has instituted the following procedures to manage in-office visits:

 Clinic Visits – We are seeing patients in our offices.
 As appropriate, teleophthalmology is available for patients to connect with their eyecare providers.
 Please contact us at 763-416-7600.